22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Bridge

 The bridge is an essential part of the guitar.
 Its placement on the guitar body defines the tone, feel, and music.
-The lower end of the string is connected to the bridge, and the upper end is to the headstock.
+The lower end of the string is connected to the bridge, and the upper back is to the headstock.

 Parts of an Electric Guitar